Hyper-efficient model-independent Bayesian method for the analysis of pulsar timing data: Introduction

 By measuring the arrival times (TOAs) of the radio pulses to high precision it is possible to construct a timing model: a deterministic model that describes the physical properties of the pulsar e.g. its binary period and spin evolution, its trajectory, post-Keplerian terms and so on.
-A detailed description of this process is available in the Tempo2 series of papers (\citealp{2006MNRAS.369..655H}, \citealp{2006MNRAS.372.1549E}, \citealp{2009MNRAS.394.1945H}).
-The timing model can then be subtracted from the TOAs resulting in a set of residuals which contain within them any physics not correctly accounted for by the timing model.
+A detailed description of this process is available in the Tempo2 series of papers \cite{2006MNRAS.369..655H, 2006MNRAS.372.1549E, 2009MNRAS.394.1945H}.
+The timing model can then be subtracted from the TOAs resulting in a set of residuals that contain within them any physical effects not correctly accounted for by the timing model.

 In this paper we will be concerned with extracting information from these residuals that results from time-correlated stochastic signals.
-These can include additional red noise terms due to rotational irregularities in the neutron star \citep{2010ApJ...725.1607S} or correlated noise between the pulsars due to a stochastic gravitational wave background (GWB) generated by, for example, coalescing black holes (e.g. \citealp{2003ApJ...583..616J}, \citealp{2001astro.ph..8028P}) or cosmic strings (e.g. \citealp{2010PhRvD..81j3523K}, \citealp{2010PhRvD..81j4028O}) which could be detected using a pulsar timing array (PTA), a collection of Galactic millisecond pulsars from which the cross correlated signal induced by a GWB could be extracted.
+These can include additional red noise terms due to rotational irregularities in the neutron star \citep{2010ApJ...725.1607S} or correlated noise between the pulsars due to a stochastic gravitational wave background (GWB) generated by, for example, coalescing black holes (e.g. \cite{2003ApJ...583..616J,2001astro.ph..8028P}) or cosmic strings (e.g. \cite{2010PhRvD..81j3523K,2010PhRvD..81j4028O,2012PhRvD..85l2003S}).
+These could be detected using a pulsar timing array (PTA), a collection of Galactic millisecond pulsars from which the cross correlated signal induced by a GWB could be extracted.
 Current methods for the analysis of PTA data are for the most part extremely computationally expensive.
-This is particularly true for existing Bayesian methods (\citet{2009MNRAS.395.1005V}, \citet{2012arXiv1202.5932V} henceforth vH2009, vHL2012) with large dense matrix inversions resulting in a scaling factor of approximately O($n^3$).
-Recently a newer method has been proposed in \citet{2012arXiv1210.0584V} where lossy data compression is used to reduce the length of time these matrix inversions require, resulting in a speed up of $\sim$ 3--6 orders of magnitude over previous methods.
-This method however results in extreme memory usage, and was only applied in the case where two free parameters were fitted (i.e. the amplitude and slope of a power law fitted to the GWB).
+This is particularly true for existing Bayesian methods (\cite{2009MNRAS.395.1005V,2013MNRAS.429...55V} henceforth vH2009, vHL2013) with large dense matrix inversions resulting in a scaling with the number of data points of approximately O($n^3$).
+Recently new methods have been proposed to speed up this analysis.
+In \cite{2013MNRAS.429...55V} (henceforth vH2013), lossy data compression is used to reduce the time these matrix inversions require, resulting in a speed up of $\sim$ 3--6 orders of magnitude over previous methods, whilst \cite{2013arXiv1302.1903E} make an approximation to the likelihood function that allows speedups proportional to the square of the number of pulsars in the array.
+As with other existing Bayesian techniques, however, these methods still assume specific models for the properties of both the GWB and the intrinsic pulsar noise, a statement of prior knowledge whose validity is unknown, since as yet any GWB remains undetected.